panglesd/slipshow/docs/grouping.rst

 Using ``---``
 -------------

-Like other markdown-to-slides generator, Slipshow allows to use "horizontal lines" (such as ``---``) to group blocks together:
+Like other Markdown-to-slides generator, Slipshow allows to use "horizontal lines" (such as ``---``) to group blocks together:

 .. code-block:: markdown